Société Civile Immobilière (SCI)

 Be careful about fees, as it is not difficult to spend a lot of money using a professional advisor.

-There are 'do-it-yourself' kits for an SCI available on the Internet, or from good bookshops in France.
+There are 'do-it-yourself' kits for an SCI available on-line, or from good bookshops in France.
 You could even visit a local commercial court and it is quite possible one of the court officials will provide a copy of the articles to you for a small fee.

 Given the investment you are making in the purchase of a property, we think you need to take professional advice commensurate with the importance of the investment being made.